 But for small businesses that are just starting and don’t have the budget to allocate for paid advertising, they rely on their social media channels for direct social engagement and pushing content that directs traffic to their sites.

 It’s worth noting that there are many small businesses that have seen much success with managing their own social media marketing.
 Check out the following social media success stories:

-Herschel Supply Co is a small manufacturer of travel bags, backpacks, and accessories.
-As the company grew, they began looking for ways to improve their engagement with fans and customers.
-So they set a goal: Talk to everyone.
+Herschel Supply Co. is a small manufacturer of travel bags, backpacks, and accessories that was founded in 2009 in Vancouver, Canada.
+As the company expanded, one of its goals was to improve engagement with fans and customers.
+The best way to do that was to simply talk to everyone.

 2. Repair Clinic

 Repair Clinic is a small company based out of Canton, Michigan that provides over 4 million parts and accessories from over 175 well-known brands to repair virtually any home appliance for the kitchen, bathroom, garden, heating and cooling.
 It has a local store for sales, but it also ships products nationwide.

 Not only does the company’s website provide a live chat feature, it has used its Facebook and YouTube channels to offer free in-depth repair videos that not only help educate its audience, but also provide a generous amount of helpful optimized content that garners more traffic to its website via organic search listings.

 Who doesn’t love a good cupcake?
 With several businesses located around the Seattle area, Cupcake Royale uses cross-channel promotions to boost its followers on platforms like Instagram, which has 21,100 followers and its Facebook page, which has almost 60,000 followers.

 In a clever move to drive traffic to its website, Cupcake Royale will offer secret recipes to some of its more popular flavors by directing its audience to its website to read its blogs.